 We select a representative set of 500 salient keywords using a greedy iterative process: starting with the most salient keyword, we repeatedly add the next most salient keyword that describes \textit{the largest number of previously uncovered artworks}.
 This favors terms that provide distinctly descriptive relational information, rather than repeatedly characterizing groups of artworks already well-described by a more salient keyword.

-We used the set of artworks covered by these 500 salient keywords to reduce the final dataset from 26,886 artworks, to the final set of 15,968 artworks.
-When computing each artwork's text embedding, we first take the embedding representing the salient keyword, and average it with an embedding representing the rest of the artwork's metadata as text.

-The result is a computational selection of artworks that are all described by at least one contextual term that describes a meaningful relation to some group of other artworks.
+We used the set of artworks covered by these 500 salient keywords to reduce the dataset from 26,886 artworks, to the final set of 15,958 artworks.
+When computing each artwork's text embedding, we first take the embedding representing the salient keyword, then average it with an embedding that represents the remaining metadata as text.
+The result is a computational selection of artworks that curates for \textit{relationality}: all entries are described by at least one contextual term that relates it to a group of other artworks in the set.